sm-ak-r33/EDA-on-Netflix-and-IMDB-Data/README.md

 * Pulling in Netflix.csv file.
 Performing EDA, provide overall summary statistics and visualizations to show distribution of numerical and categorical variables.

-* Filtering for and find the total number of movies in the Netflix dataset.
+* Filtering and finding the total number of movies in the Netflix dataset.

 * Adding a continent column to the dataset in order to not only see the country of the movie but also the corresponding continent.